 Additionally, if only a portion of a dwelling unit has been abated or remediated, a sample shall be collected from the floor outside the containment within ten (10) feet of the entrance to the abatement or remediation area upon completion of abatement or remediation activities.

-All dust wipe samples shall meet the following clearance criteria for occupancy/re-occupancy to be allowed:
+All dust wipe samples shall meet the clearance criteria outlined below for occupancy/re-occupancy to be allowed.
+CT DPH is in the process of adopting the updated EPA dust lead level hazard and clearance standards.